 The market analysis outlines customer needs being met by the business, why products or services are unique and the organization’s target market.
 This section provides an opportunity to “think outside the box” and determine if there are niche markets the business can serve profitably.
 Many operations and individuals have unique characteristics that may enable them to meet a potentially profitable specialty product or service need.

-The market analysis considers the political, legal, economic, environmental, social, cultural and technological demands of the marketplace.
+The market analysis considers the demographic, political, legal, economic, environmental, social, cultural and technological demands of the marketplace.
 It also includes a definition of the target market, including a rationale for why particular groups of potential customers with similar characteristics are the focus of marketing efforts.
 This section should identify the potential number of people in each segment, including emerging trends and new markets.

 Management should conduct a competitive analysis, looking at the strengths and weaknesses of the competition, indicating what competitive edge a business holds.
 The plan may also address strategies for gaining market share from the competition.